laurencelundblade/QCBOR/doc/Building.md

 ### Size of spiffy decode

-When creating a decode implementation, there is a choice of whether or not to use spiffy decode features or to just use QCBORDecode_GetNext().
+When implementing a protocol decoder, you can choose between using the spiffy decode features or using the lower-level API, QCBORDecode_VGetNext() API.

-The implementation using spiffy decode will be simpler resulting in the calling code being smaller, but the amount of code brought in from the QCBOR library will be larger.
-Basic use of spiffy decode brings in about 2KB of object code.
-If object code size is not a concern, then it is probably better to use spiffy decode because it is less work, there is less complexity and less testing to worry about.
+Using spiffy decode generally results in a simpler implementation.
+The calling code is smaller and easier to write, understand, and test.
+The tradeoff is that more code from the QCBOR library is linked in: basic use of spiffy decode adds approximately 2 KB of object code.
+If object code size is not a concern, spiffy decode is usually the better choice due to reduced development effort, lower complexity, and simpler testing.

-If code size is a concern, then use of QCBORDecode_GetNext() will probably result in smaller overall code size for simpler CBOR protocols.
-However, if the CBOR protocol is complex then use of spiffy decode may reduce overall code size.
-An example of a complex protocol is one that involves decoding a lot of maps or maps that have many data items in them.
-The overall code may be smaller because the general purpose spiffy decode map processor is the one used for all the maps.
+If code size is a concern, using QCBORDecode_VGetNext() will often produce a smaller overall binary for simple CBOR protocols.
+However, for more complex protocols, spiffy decode may actually reduce total code size.
+This is especially true for protocols that decode many maps, or maps with many entries, where the shared, general-purpose spiffy decode map processing logic replaces repeated hand-written decoding code.